 Every page in our books contains a picture and some of these 100 connecting words.
 They are introduced slowly over the whole scheme.
-We begin with ‘a, on, in, and, the’ in our first books for Phonic Phase 2 and the pink book band.
+We begin with ‘a, on, in, and, the’ in our first books for the pink book band.
 The order and place where we introduce each word for the first time can be found in our teaching guides.

-An overall document showing the words and their introduction can be found here.
+An overall document showing the words and their introduction can be found on our Teaching Guides page.

 - Dr Solity’s list http://news.bbc.co.uk/1/hi/education/4514106.stm